cryanking/cognition_discharge/README.md

   DONE: add cv loop to reduce over-fitting
   TODO: bootstrap loop for AUC
 DONE Analysis: marginal diffference in proportions with CI, adjusted marginal diffference
-Analysis: CI on OR clustering on procedure category
+DONE: Analysis: CI on OR clustering on procedure category
-Ananlysis: absolute AUC with CI (plus confounder only model)
+DONE: Ananlysis: absolute AUC with CI (plus confounder only model)
-Analysis: y-index PPV, NPC, S, S before and after adding CI
+DONE: Analysis: y-index PPV, NPC, S, S before and after adding CI

 Adding more adjusters -> numeric failure of vuong test for AD8 vs SBT Reviewing mortality data: there is no clear pattern in the difference between the eras.
 It is consistent across years and is spread across multiple surgery types.
 The old cohort's mortality data is the same as used in a prior project that was found to be problematic. https://pubmed.ncbi.nlm.nih.gov/32389391/  I verified that the updated data was used.